 Built in 2010, the M.V.
 Stella Australis has 100 outside-facing cabins and was made specifically to cruise the spectacular Patagonian waterways.
 All cabins are the same size and feature a large window, an en suite bathroom, a satellite phone, and individual temperature controls.
 Cabins are available on three levels: Category A on the second level, Category AA

 Categories A, AA, and AAA refer to cabin categories aboard the M.V.
-Stella Australis, as well as room categories at either the Explora Lodge or Tierra Patagonia.
+Stella Australis, as well as room categories at either Tierra Patagonia or the Explora Lodge.
+Standard, Superior, and Suite refer to rooms at Tierra Patagonia.
 Salto Chico, Cordillera Paine, and Suite Exploradores refer to rooms at the Explora Lodge.
-Standard, Superior, and Suite refer to rooms at Tierra Patagonia.

 Airfare is not included in the expedition cost.
-Economy airfare from Miami to Buenos Aires and return from Santiago is from $1,200.
-Flights within Argentina and Chile are $825 in October 2013 through March 2014, and $865 in November and December 2014 (subject to change).
+Economy airfare from Miami to Buenos Aires and return from Santiago begins at $1,200.
+Flights within Argentina and Chile are $865 (subject to change).